What The Veterans Club Is About

 The Veterans Club is a strictly nonpartisan 501(c)(3) nonprofit organization.

-To protect the welcoming culture of our gatherings, The Veterans Club does not host political campaign activity at its events.
+To protect the welcoming culture of our gatherings, The Veterans Club does not host political campaign activity at official events.
 Our focus remains on connection, support, and community.

 Members are always encouraged to participate in civic life as individuals, but our official events remain a place where veterans and first responders can come together as brothers and sisters in service.